-Our study presents good points and bad points regarding endof-life care in HMV patients.
-NIV use and diagnosis have impact on this burden.
+Our study presents lights and shadows regarding end-of-life care in HMV patients.
+Noninvasive ventilation use and diagnosis have impact on this burden.
 Due to the complex topic addressed, we believe that we cannot provide any strong conclusion or generalisation of results on this important area.
 Recommendation for further studies should be undertaken to better characterise the specific deficiencies of care and determine how quality of end-of-life care can be improved.